 Where to Stay in Alonissos

-- Angelos Design Suites is a gorgeous, recently renovated property with Bohemian suites and some of the best views in Patitiri
+Among all of the hotels and vacation rentals on Alonissos island, there is one place that stands out above the crowd: Angelos Design Suites.
+This is a gorgeous, recently renovated property with Bohemian suites and some of the best views in Patitiri.

-Whereas Skiathos, Skopelos, and Alonissos await just off the coast of Volos, Skyros is the southernmost of the four.
-It awaits in closer proximity to Evia, than to its Sporades counterparts.
+Skiathos, Skopelos, and Alonissos await just off the coast of Volos.
+However, Skyros is the southernmost of the four.
+It awaits in closer proximity to Evia than to its Sporades counterparts.

 - Swim in the translucent waters of the peaceful Atsitsa bay